-Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this Amendment to the Registration Statement to be signed on its behalf by the undersigned, hereunto duly authorized, in the City of Davis, State of California, on December 14, 1998.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this post-effective amendment to the Registration Statement to be signed on its behalf by the undersigned, hereunto duly authorized, in the City of Davis, State of California, on January 15, 1999.

 INTEGRATED SURGICAL SYSTEMS, INC.

-By /s/ RAMESH C. TRIVEDI By: /s/ MARK W. WINN

-Ramesh C. Trivedi Chief Financial Officer and President (Principal Executive Officer)
+By: /s/ RAMESH C. TRIVEDI By: /s/ MARK W. WINN Ramesh C. Trivedi Mark W. Winn Chief Executive Officer and President Chief Financial Officer (Principal Executive Officer) (Principal Financial and Accounting Officer)

-Pursuant to the requirements of the Securities the Registration Statement has been signed by capacities indicated on December 14, 1998.
+Pursuant to the requirements of the Securities Act of 1933, this post-effective amendment to the Registration Statement has been signed by the following persons in the capacities indicated on January 15, 1999.

-SIGNATURES TITLE

-/s/ RAMESH C. TRIVEDI Chief Executive Officer,
+/s/ RAMESH C. TRIVEDI Chief Executive Officer, President and Director

-Ramesh C. Trivedi President and Director (Principal Executive Officer)
+Ramesh C. Trivedi (Principal Executive Officer)

-/s/ MARK W. WINN Mark W. Winn Chief Financial Officer (Principal Financial and Accounting Officer
+/s/ MARK W. WINN Chief Financial Officer (Principal Financial and Accounting Officer)

+Mark W. Winn

-James C. McGroddy Chairman of the Board of Directors
+/s/ JAMES C. MCGRODDY Chairman of the Board of Directors

+James C. McGroddy

 Director

 John N. Kapoor

-Director
+/s/ PAUL A.H.
+PANKOW Director

-Paul A. H. Pankow
+Paul A.H.
+Pankow

-Director
+/s/ GERALD D. KNUDSON Director

 Gerald D. Knudson

 Director

 Patrick G. Hays

-By /s/ RAMESH C. TRIVEDI